Trilobite: Development

 The "meraspid" stages (anamorphic phase) are marked by the appearance of an articulation between the head and the fused trunk.
 Prior to the onset of the first meraspid stage the animal had a two-part structure—the head and the plate of fused trunk segments, the pygidium.
 During the meraspid stages, new segments appeared near the rear of the pygidium as well as additional articulations developing at the front of the pygidium, releasing freely articulating segments into the thorax.
 Segments are generally added one per moult (although two per moult and one every alternate moult are also recorded), with number of stages equal to the number of thoracic segments.
 A substantial amount of growth, from less than 25% up to 30%–40%, probably took place in the meraspid stages.

 The "holaspid" stages (epimorphic phase) commence when a stable, mature number of segments has been released into the thorax.
 Moulting continued during the holaspid stages, with no changes in thoracic segment number.
 Some trilobites are suggested to have continued moulting and growing throughout the life of the individual, albeit at a slower rate on reaching maturity.

 Some trilobites showed a marked transition in morphology at one particular instar, which has been called "trilobite metamorphosis".
 Radical change in morphology is linked to the loss or gain of distinctive features that mark a change in mode of life.
 A change in lifestyle during development has significance in terms of evolutionary pressure, as the trilobite could pass through several ecological niches on the way to adult development and changes would strongly affect survivorship and dispersal of trilobite taxa.
 It is worth noting that trilobites with all protaspid stages solely planktonic and later meraspid stages benthic (e.g. asaphids) failed to last through the Ordovician extinctions, while trilobites that were planktonic for only the first protaspid stage before metamorphosing into benthic forms survived (e.g. lichids, phacopids).
 Pelagic larval life-style proved ill-adapted to the rapid onset of global climatic cooling and loss of tropical shelf habitats during the Ordovician.

+There is no evidence that trilobites reabsorbed their exoskeletons during moulting.
+Some authors have argued that the failure of trilobites to reabsorb their mineralised exoskeletons when they moulted was a functional disadvantage when compared to modern arthropods that generally do reabsorb their cuticles, as it took substantially longer to reconstruct their exoskeletons, making them more vulnerable to predators.